tienery/Expressor/README.md

 # Expressor
  A structural scripting language for Haxe.
+By structural, we're not talking about the paradigm, we're talking about the way in which source code is structured.
+This scripting language mploys tree-like syntax to help improve readability of code.

 ## Roadmap
 This is just a concept, but the idea is straight-forward.